Biden vows to defeat Trump, end US 'season of darkness'

 But the coronavirus denied him the typical celebration, complete with the customary balloon drop that both parties often use to fete their new nominees.
 Instead, Biden spoke to a largely empty arena near his Delaware home.

 The keynote address was the speech of a lifetime for Biden, who would be the oldest president ever elected if he defeats Trump in November.
-Trump, who is 74, publicly doubts Biden's mental capacity and calls him “Slow Joe”, but with the nation watching, he was firm and clear.
+Trump, who is 74, publicly doubts Biden's mental capacity and calls him “Slow Joe,” but with the nation watching, Biden was firm and clear.

-Still, the convention leaned on a younger generation earlier in the night to help energise his sprawling coalition.
+Still, the convention leaned on a younger generation earlier in the night to help energize his sprawling coalition.

-Tammy Duckworth, an Illinois senator who lost both legs in Iraq and is raising two young children, said Biden has “common decency”.
+Tammy Duckworth, an Illinois senator who lost her legs in Iraq and is raising two young children, said Biden has “common decency.”

 Cory Booker, only the ninth African American senator in US history, said Biden believes in the dignity of all working Americans.